apocalypticartcollective/eft/_drafts/2026-01-15-Abrasion-Five.md

 <br />

-She smiled wickedly at the thought of her cheerful friend at City Hall having to look out on one of these apparitions all day long.
-And then the artist appeared, driving a forklift bearing a large assembly, a complication of steel tubes welded together to look like a person, as if he had made a giant stick figure from surplus sewage pipe and painted it blue.
+She was smiling wickedly at the thought of her cheerful friend at City Hall having to look out on one of these apparitions all day long, when the artist appeared.
+He was driving a forklift bearing a large assembly, a complication of steel tubes welded together to look like a person, as if he had made a giant stick figure from surplus sewage pipe and painted it blue.
 It was ridiculous: a finished product, but ill-conceived, only interesting because it was gargantuan and required heavy machinery to move.
 When the piece had been swaddled in moving blankets and mounted on the bed of the truck, and the workmen had driven it away, she looked at him.
 'As the only artist alive, I suppose you have to make all the bad art as well as the good?'

 'I make one kind of art for the city, and another kind for myself.
 One is lucrative, the other is something else.
 If you are asking a question the answer is probably, "*Yes*."'